 Ingredients for the Best BLT

 A classic BLT is all about the basics!
-When each ingredient is just right, it turns into something magic.
+When each ingredient is just right, it turns into something magical.
 Think crispy bacon with the perfect crunch, perfect ripe tomatoes, and crisp lettuce stacked between golden, toasted bread.
 Here’s what you’ll need to build the best BLT of your life:

 a photo of half a blt sandwich that is golden and toasted on top with a little may seeping out and a layer of crispy bacon, bright red tomatoes and green leaf lettuce.